TrellixVulnTeam/swahilipython_SCMU/Doc/library/functions.rst

 .. class:: bytearray([source[, encoding[, errors]]])
    :noindex:

    Return a new array of bytes.
-The :class:`bytearray` class is a mutable sequence of integers in the range 0 <= x < 256.
+The :class:`bytearray` kundi is a mutable sequence of integers in the range 0 <= x < 256.
 It has most of the usual methods of mutable sequences, described in :ref:`typesseq-mutable`, as well as most methods that the :class:`bytes` type has, see :ref:`bytes-methods`.